ten3roberts/ivy/README.md

 # Ivy
-Ivy is a modular game engine in Rust using the vulkan graphics API.
+Ivy is a modular game and graphics framework in Rust.

 ## Application
 Represents the main application managing events and window